driebit/ginger/README.md

 ---------------

 * The [Zotonic status site](http://zotonic.com/docs/latest/installation/zotonic_status.html)
-  is available at [http://ginger.dev:8000](http://ginger.dev:8000).
+  is available at [http://ginger.dev](http://ginger.dev).
 Log in with empty password.

 Checking out sites
 ------------------

-1. Check out your Zotonic sites in the `sites/` directory.
+1. Check out your Zotonic site in the `sites/` directory.
-2. Run `$ vagrant provision`.
-3. The site now appears in the [status site](http://ginger.dev:8000) and is available at `[sitename].dev`.
+2. The site now appears on the [status site](http://ginger.dev), where you can start it.

 Adding modules
 --------------